sr-857/AI-Network-Intrusion-Detection/README.md

-# AI-Based Network Intrusion Detection System (AstraGuard-AI)
+# AI-Based Network Intrusion Detection System

 ## 🛡️ Project Overview
 This project is an end-to-end **Artificial Intelligence-based Network Intrusion Detection System (NIDS)** designed to secure modern digital infrastructures.
 It leverages Machine Learning (Random Forest) to classify network traffic as legitimate or malicious in real-time, providing a proactive defense against evolving cyber threats.